The history of the Central Reference Library in Toronto

 Many U of T students visit the Koffler Student Services Centre and may not know the building was once Toronto's Central Reference Library.

 Located at 214 College St., the building is home to a sizable bookstore, which inhabits the entire two floors of the former reference library.

 As a focal point for the numerous services available to students (from electronic gadgets to psychiatric counseling, all under one roof) and with many people constantly entering and leaving the building, it tends to be quite lively, and not as tranquil as this former library was most likely intended to be when it first opened on Sept.
 8, 1909.

-According to the Toronto Public Library web site, the funding for the erection of the building was provided by Andrew Carnegie, who donated $350,000 towards the construction project that would see the existing central library at Church and Adelaide Streets replaced.
-Carnegie was a retired American industrialist and entrepreneur, who derived most of his money from the steel industry and who spent his remaining years as a philanthropist.
+Carnegie was a retired American industrialist and entrepreneur, who derived most of his money from the steel industry and spent his remaining years as a philanthropist.

-The new library, designed in Beaux-Arts style, was envisioned by the architectural firm of Wickson and Gregg, who collaborated with Alfred H. Chapman of the Chapman and Oxley partnership.
-Examples of works of both groups of the architects can be seen throughout the former city of Toronto: in 1914, W & G were hired to provide plans for the Timothy Eaton Memorial Church on St. Clair Avenue East, while C & O designed several historical landmarks, including the Sunnyside Beach Pavilion and the Princes' Gates at the Canadian National Exhibition.
+Examples of works of both groups of architects could be seen throughout Toronto: in 1914, W & G were hired to provide plans for the Timothy Eaton Memorial Church on St. Clair Avenue East, while C & O designed several historical landmarks, including the Sunnyside Beach Pavilion and the Princes' Gates at the Canadian National Exhibition.

 Join the conversation Load comments